overjamaya/IHP__OPA2251/README.md

 - Over Amaya       (MSc in EE Student at UNS)
 - Santiago Recalde (MSc in EE Student at UNS)
-- Ezequiel Giorgis (BSc in EE Student at UNT)
+- Ezequiel Giorgis (BSc in EE Student at UTN)
-- Juan Moran       (BSc in EE Student at UNT)
+- Juan Moran       (BSc in EE Student at UTN)